ekinsigic/bluff/README.md

 # bluff
-Humble jQuery tool that automates history push actions.
+Humble jQuery tool (humble as a single kilobyte) that automates history push actions.